 The historical importance of the city is shown through the largest Archaeological museum in the country and with one of the largest amphitheatres on the Balkan Peninsula built in the second century BC.
-Today, Durres is becoming an attractive tourist destination, not only because of its importance through the centuries, but also because of the Adriatic coast, the welcoming people and the variety of their delicious cuisine.
+Today, Durres is becoming an attractive tourist destination, not only because of its importance through the centuries, but also because of the Adriatic coast, the welcoming people and the variety of delicious cuisine.

 Gjirokaster is one of the most visited and well known tourist destinations in Albania.
 Its image of an original Ottoman town includes an Old Ottoman bazaar dominated by the mosque and more than 500 homes preserved as cultural monuments.
-Most of the old houses have roofs covered with stones, which gave this city the epithet “City of Stone”.
+Most of the old houses have roofs covered with stones, which gave this city the epithet City of Stone.

 Saranda is an important tourist destination in the country and tourism is the principal economic source.
-This is the city where you can make a combination of a cultural trip, due to the remains of the ancient city of Butrint - a UNESCO World Heritage site, and an exploration of the natural and scenic beauty of the region that includes lovely beaches, the natural phenomenon “The Blue Eye Spring”, citrus plantations, olive groves and vineyards, delicious fish specialties, all the necessary features that will make your visit perfect.
+This is the city where you can make a combination of a cultural trip, due to the remains of the ancient city of Butrint - a UNESCO World Heritage site, and an exploration of the natural and scenic beauty of the region that includes lovely beaches, the natural phenomenon The Blue Eye Spring, citrus plantations, olive groves and vineyards, delicious fish specialities, all the necessary features that will make your visit highly enjoyable.